KangggX/ID-Assignment-1/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

+1. Education section:
+    1. Go to the "Education" page
+    2. Resize the browser viewport using the Developer Tools aka Inspect Element
+    3. See if timeline is adjusted accordingly to the viewport width such that at every different width, the timeline and its content can be seen clearly without any obstruction

+2. Porject gallery:
+    1. Go to the "Projects" page
+    2. Resize the browser viewport using the Developer Tools aka Inspect Element
+    3. See if the gallery is resized based on the viewport
+    4. A viewport of less than around 1000px will display a vertical gallery

-1. Contact form:
+3. Contact form:
     1. Go to the "Contact Me" page
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    4. Try to submit the form with all inputs valid and verify that a success message appears

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+    5. Resize the browser viewport using the Developer Tools aka Inspect Element
+    6. See if each individual input are sized properly based on the viewport

 ## Credits